 In recognition of those conditions, the MTA had been working for years toward better asset management.
 In one of the world’s largest subway systems, it’s no small feat to understand where every asset is located, let alone keep each one in working order to ensure that millions of hard-to-please New Yorkers can crisscross the city every day.

-A recent series of high-profile stumbles, including a train derailment, delays, and repeated power outages, prompted New York governor Andrew Cuomo, putative head of the MTA, to declare a state of emergency for the subway.
+A recent series of high-profile stumbles, including a train derailment, delays, and repeated power outages, prompted then-New York governor Andrew Cuomo, putative head of the MTA, to declare a state of emergency for the subway.
 In issuing the notice, Cuomo gave the MTA two directives: immediately address the subway’s most egregious problems, and create a long-term plan to bolster the system’s capability.

 Billions to Spend—With a Catch